mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 ![Traffic flow of instance target-type](/assets/posts/28/traffic-flow-of-instance-target-type.png)

-This means that traffic from the load balancer is processed by the node’s networking stack, involving `iptables` rules or similar mechanisms, before being forwarded to the appropriate `Service` and pod.
+This means that traffic from the load balancer is processed by the node's networking stack, involving `iptables` rules or similar mechanisms, before being forwarded to the appropriate `Service` and pod.
 This additional processing can increase latency and add complexity to monitoring and troubleshooting, as the traffic is first handled by the node before reaching the intended pod.

 In contrast, with the 'IP' target type, the load balancer forwards traffic directly to the `Pod`.

 ![Traffic flow of ip target-type](/assets/posts/28/traffic-flow-of-ip-target-type.png)

-This approach bypasses the node’s additional networking layers, simplifying the network path, reducing latency, and making monitoring and troubleshooting more straightforward.
+This approach bypasses the node's additional networking layers, simplifying the network path, reducing latency, and making monitoring and troubleshooting more straightforward.
-It also allows for direct utilization of the load balancer’s health checks, accurately reflecting the pod’s status.
+It also allows for direct utilization of the load balancer's health checks, accurately reflecting the pod's status.
 Additionally, using 'IP' mode can reduce cross-AZ data transfer costs, unlike 'Instance' mode, where traffic is routed through Kubernetes NodePort and ClusterIPs.

 The recommended target type is 'IP' because direct routing avoids additional hops and overhead, providing a more efficient and straightforward traffic flow.